-Every year, our team sits down with more than 100 new patients and their families and explains to them that they’ve just been diagnosed multiple myeloma, a cancer most of them have never even heard of.
+Every year, our team sits down with more than 100 new patients and their families and explains to them that they’ve just been diagnosed with multiple myeloma, a cancer most of them have never even heard of.
 We know that many of our patients feel overwhelmed and alone in their diagnosis, and we know that they need more than the promise of ongoing research.
-Our Myeloma Support Group meets on the first Monday of each month to help navigate the emotional, social, economic and scientific aspects of the disease.
+IU Health’s CompleteLife program hosts a Myeloma Support Group that meets on the first Monday of each month to help patients navigate the emotional, social, economic and scientific aspects of the disease.

 We also consider Miles for Myeloma to be an important component of our patient advocacy.
 Every dollar you help us raise translates into hope in the form of continued research and enhanced clinical care.
 In an effort to improve the quality of life for our patients, we also host an annual dinner and education symposium at the finish line of Miles for Myeloma.
 We invite all patient families from across Indiana and adjacent states to come together for a dinner that builds camaraderie and friendships among people facing similar battles with a terrible disease.
 During the dinners, myeloma experts from IU and across the country speak to our patient families to help them better understand their disease, their treatment options and what researchers are doing to improve outcomes for myeloma patients.